-Manhattan, Kansas has a population of about 53,951.
-The city’s median household income is $58,441 (Census ACS 2023, 5-year).
+Manhattan, Kansas has 1 accredited school offering liberal arts programs.
+Manhattan has a population of about 53,951.
+Median household income is $58,441 (Census ACS 2023, 5-year).
 About 52.1% of adults 25+ hold a bachelor’s degree or higher.
-Our directory has 25 accredited schools offering liberal arts programs near Manhattan, with tuition ranging from $9,578 to $48,360 per year for indexed programs.
-In the Manhattan, KS metro area, the top-earning liberal arts-related role is Management Analyst at a median $78,410 annually (BLS OEWS, May 2024).
+In the Manhattan, KS metro area, the top-earning liberal arts-related role is Management Analyst at a median $80,720 annually (BLS OEWS, May 2025).

 Source: IPEDS / College Scorecard (2023 cohort).
 Browse all Kansas schools on the Kansas liberal arts page.